Check this lot out for video evidence that the squirrels have been flexing their furry biceps for quite some time now.

-Worryingly, and I knew it wouldn’t take the them long, but it looks like the whole squirrels getting into Kung Fu is starting to take off over here.
+Worryingly, and I knew it wouldn’t take them long, but it looks like the whole ‘squirrels getting into Kung Fu’ is starting to take off over here.

 Seems they’ve only gone and set up a training camp in St James’s Park.
-Scarily, seeing as squirrels roaming free in large parks forms part of the Pigeons v Squirrels declaration, we can’t do jack shit do about it.
+Seeing as squirrels roaming free in large parks is written in the Pigeons v Squirrels declaration, we can’t do jack shit do about it.

 Check out the aggressive stance of this cheeky fuck:

 Apparently he was practicing the ‘Silent Fence Launch’.
-A move that, when mastered, can prove deadly for any unsuspecting pigeon passing by going about his business.
+A move that, when mastered, can prove deadly for any unsuspecting pigeon passing by going about their daily business.

 This was taken last year just before Clive (right) threw himself backwards: